(a) What personal information about you we may collect

 We may use your personal information in the following ways.
 For each use, we note the grounds we use to justify each use of your personal information – please see paragraph 3.4 for a more detailed explanation of these grounds.

-(a) For research and development purposes: to analyse it in order to better understand your and our customers’ service requirements, to better understand our business and develop our products and services.
+(a) For research and development purposes: to analyse it in order to better understand your and our client’ service requirements, to better understand our business and develop our products and services.

 Use justification: legitimate interests (to allow us to improve our services).

-(b) To monitor certain activities: to monitor calls and transactions to ensure service quality, compliance with procedures and to combat fraud.
+(b) To record and monitor certain activities: to record and monitor calls and transactions to ensure service quality, compliance with procedures and to combat fraud.

 Use justifications: legal obligations, legal claims, legitimate interests (to ensure the quality and legality of our services).